fbpx

 About Liz

-I was a moving child.
+“I was a moving child.

-I was a moving child, running up giant slides before my parents could stop me, racing into the flooded backyard to jump through the water, begging for dance classes which I was finally allowed to begin when my family left California for Washington, DC, in the early 1950s.
+Running up giant slides before my parents could stop me, racing into the flooded backyard to jump through the water, begging for dance classes which I was finally allowed to begin when my family left California for Washington, DC, in the early 1950s.

 In 1962 I danced in a ballet performance for President Kennedy for which I appeared in Life Magazine, on the very last page.
 I returned home to Milwaukee and the civil rights movement, and the tension between making art and living in the world began.
-I was fourteen.
+I was fourteen.”

 Liz has spent the past four decades making her artistic research personal, funny, intellectually vivid, and up to the minute.
 Her choreography has examined everything from her days as a go-go dancer in 1974 to investigating the matters of our origins by putting dancers in the tunnels of the Large Hadron Collider at CERN.